cecilzzz/interior-design-guide/content/posts/power-of-light.md

 Walk through your home at different times of day, and you'll experience the same spaces in completely different ways.
 This isn't just about visibility - it's about how light transforms our experience of space.

 ### Space Transformation
+Light fundamentally affects our perception of space.
+Strong directional light can emphasize height, while diffused light can make a space feel wider.
+Focused beams create zones without walls, and varying light levels can make a large space feel more intimate or a small space more open.

 A single room can feel dramatically different as the light changes:
 - Morning sun makes a small kitchen feel open and energizing
 - Evening light turns a large living room into a cozy haven